http://invisible-island.net/personal/

 _____<bs><bs><bs><bs><bs>Hello

 At the time, I was working on a project which kept me waiting for output for long periods of time (as long as two or three days).
-The computing center, to allow themselves to use the program, make it free to use for everyone in the research center.
+The computing center, to allow themselves to use the program, made it free to use for everyone in the research center (an overhead cost).
 Given that my project's computing bill was comparable to my salary, this was a good deal.

 I investigated DPS, and quickly found that it was much more powerful than Univac's bundled document formatter.
 Among other nice features, it had associative arrays which I used to make macros to generate a keyword index for the research reports that I was writing.
 I also wrote macros to generate table contents, list of tables, footnotes, etc. DPS had a feature which was like a queue (or FIFO).
 I used that to store footnotes until they were needed.

-At the time, I was working on a fairly long report.
+At the time, I was also working on a fairly long report (for a different project).

 I finished the report, and moved to a different project.
 While it was in review, it came back for a minor correction and was given to another person who took it to a secretary to apply scissors and glue to modify the first page.
 We've come a long way since that point, technically speaking.